jonathanolson/slither/notes/solvers.md

   - Highlander patterns

 - Multi-face (**) adjacent faces
+  - [defer] - this sounds good, BUT we don't need it for current purposes yet (or ever?)
   - Cases where we can "take" a shared edge and DO things with both ends, e.g.:
     - Classic "take edge AND both adjacent edges" - solves the 2-3 in corner case
     - take + reject both, or take + split permutations also possibilities